Josué Sánchez: Inspiration

 Marina Núñez del Prado was one of the most widely acclaimed sculptors of Latin America, her work characterized by rolling curves and bulk and by the use of such spectacular materials as black granite, alabaster, basalt and white onyx, as well a different native Bolivian woods.
 Among her outstanding sculptures White Venus (1960), a stylized female body in white onyx, is among her most admired works.
 Another famous work is Mother and Child, sculpted in white onyx.
 In 1938, she left her post and traveled through Bolivia and Peru, Argentina, Uruguay, the United States, Europe, and Egypt.
 Between 1940-48 she worked and organized exhibitions of her work in the United States while on a scholarship.
 In 1946 'Miners in Revolt', inspired by the miners in Bolivia's Potosí region, won a gold medal in a New York exhibition.
 In 1948 she returned to Bolivia, finally settling down in La Paz in 1958.
 By 1972 she had moved to Peru where she lived with her husband, a Peruvian writer.
 When Marina Núñez del Prado saw Sanchez's pieces in the exhibition she encouraged Sanchez to continue and told Sanchez that if his pieces were exhibited in Europe they would be well received."Mudo de la emoción, apenas atiné a balbucear unas palabras cuando ella acercándose me dijo en voz alta: 'Felicitaciones, esta exposición en París hoy, sería un boom'," says Sanchez.
 "Fue un momento glorioso. ¡Sí que fastidié a los pintores!
-Y fue el espaldarazo que necesitaba para consolidar un estilo basado en una estética andina."Sanchez is best known as a muralist and has completed five major mural paintings - three in Peru and two in Germany.
-Sanchez painted murals in the Catholic churches in Chongos Altos in 1973, in Morococha in 1982, and in the Convento de Ocopa in 1993.
-Marina Núñez del Prado's prescience of Sanchez's acceptance in Europe came to fruition when Sanchez traveled to Germany in 1983 to paint a mural in the church of the Holy Spirit in Aachen and later completed another mural in Germany in the church of Litzelstetten by the banks of Lake Constance.
-Sanchez has provided his work for commercial work as when he provided the cover for "Plantas en la Cultura Andina" published in Huancayo in 2000.
+Y fue el espaldarazo que necesitaba para consolidar un estilo basado en una estética andina."